Jimmy Kimmel relentlessly mocks ‘bully’ Trump after returning from suspension

 Nexstar owns America’s largest local broadcasting group, made up of top network affiliates, with more than 200 owned or partner stations in 116 US markets reaching 220 million people.

-Hours before the decision was made public, the Trump-appointed chairman of the Federal Communications Commission, Brendan Carr, called Kimmel’s words “truly sick”.
+Hours before the decision was made public, the Trump-appointed chair of the Federal Communications Commission (FCC), Brendan Carr, called Kimmel’s words “truly sick”.

 Carr went on to say that his agency could hold ABC, Disney, and Jimmy Kimmel accountable for the comments.
 He said the comic appeared to be making an intentional effort to mislead the public into believing that Kirk’s assassin was a Trump supporter.